 1. For AES (also known as Rijndael) there are four descriptors which complicate issues a little.
-The descriptors rijndael_desc and rijndael_enc_desc provide the cipher named "rijndael".
-The descriptors aes_desc and aes_enc_desc provide the cipher name "aes".
+The descriptors rijndael\desc and rijndael\enc\desc provide the cipher named "rijndael".
+The descriptors aes\desc and aes\enc\desc provide the cipher name "aes".
 Functionally both "rijndael" and "aes" are the same cipher.
-The only difference is when you call find_cipher() you have to pass the correct name.
-The cipher descriptors with "enc" in the middle (e.g. rijndael_enc_desc) are related to an implementation of Rijndael with only the encryption routine and tables.
+The only difference is when you call find\cipher() you have to pass the correct name.
+The cipher descriptors with "enc" in the middle (e.g. rijndael\enc\desc) are related to an implementation of Rijndael with only the encryption routine and tables.
 The decryption and self-test function pointers of both "encrypt only" descriptors are set to NULL and should not be called.

 The "encrypt only" descriptors are useful for applications that only use the encryption function of the cipher.
-Algorithms such as EAX, PMAC and OMAC only require the encryption function.
-So far this "encrypt only" functionality has only been implemented for Rijndael as it makes the most sense for this cipher.
+Algorithms such as EAX, PMAC and OMAC

+- only require the encryption function.
+So far this "encrypt only" functionality has only been implemented for Rijndael as it makes the most sense for this cipher. - 2.
-- 2. For the 64-bit SAFER famliy of ciphers (e.g K64, SK64, K128, SK128) the ecb_encrypt() and ecb_decrypt() functions are the same.
-So if you want to use those functions directly just call safer_ecb_encrypt() or safer_ecb_decrypt() respectively. - 3.
 Note that for "DES" and "3DES" they use 8 and 24 byte keys but only 7 and 21 [respectively] bytes of the keys are in fact used for the purposes of encryption.
-My suggestion is just to use random 8/24 byte keys instead of trying to make a 8/24 byte string from the real 7/21 byte key.

-4. Note that "Twofish" has additional configuration options that take place at build time.
-These options are found in the file "mycrypt_cfg.h".
-The first option is "TWOFISH_SMALL" which when defined will force the Twofish code to not pre-compute the Twofish "g(X)" function as a set of four 8×32 s-boxes.
+My suggestion is just to use random 8/24 byte keys instead of trying to make a 8/24 byte string from the real 7/21 byte key. - 3.
+Note that "Twofish" has additional configuration options that take place at build time.
+These options are found in the file "tomcrypt\cfg.h".
+The first option is "TWOFISH\SMALL" which when defined will force the Twofish code to not pre-compute the Twofish "g(X)" function as a set of four $8\times32$ s-boxes.
 This means that a scheduled key will require less ram but the resulting cipher will be slower.
-The second option is "TWOFISH_TABLES" which when defined will force the Twofish code to use pre-computed tables for the two s-boxes q_0, q_1 as well as the multiplication by the polynomials 5B and EF used in the MDS multiplication.
+The second option is "TWOFISH\TABLES" which when defined will force the Twofish code to use pre-computed tables for the two s-boxes $q_0, q_1$ as well as the multiplication by the polynomials 5B and EF used in the MDS multiplication.
 As a result the code is faster and slightly larger.
-The speed increase is useful when "TWOFISH_SMALL" is defined since the s-boxes and MDS multiply form the heart of the Twofish round function.
+The speed increase is useful when "TWOFISH\SMALL" is defined since the s-boxes and MDS multiply form the heart of the Twofish round function.